 When You Know a Freeze is On the Way

 There are a number of things that can be done to protect plants once a freeze is imminent which involve covering or coating the plant in some way.
 Frost cloth is a product designed specifically to protect tender crops from frost.
 It can be used the day before the freeze, but don’t wait until the last minute to buy it, since it might not be available.
 Keep in mind that the coldest days are often also the windiest days, so frost cloth or any other covering must be securely fastened or weighted down.

 Other products, such as weed mat, blankets, or plastic, can also be used to cover plants, but plastic alone or weed mat alone do not offer much protection.
-Blankets that are then covered with plastic can give good protection.
+Blankets that are then covered with plastic can supply protection if used properly.

 Freeze-damaged palms should be treated promptly with a drench containing copper fungicide.
 Pour the solution in the bud of the palm where the new leaves emerge.